-In 2013, the Centers for Disease Control and Prevention announced data estimating that 52.5 million U.S. adults suffer from arthritis – equating to about 23% of the population.
+In 2013, the Centers for Disease Control and Prevention announced data estimating that 52.5 million U.S. adults have arthritis – equating to about 23% of the population.
 The most common types of arthritis are osteoarthritis and rheumatoid arthritis.
-About 1.5 million people in the United States have rheumatoid arthritis (RA) and nearly three times as many w2omen have the disease as opposed to men.
+About 1.5 million people in the United States have rheumatoid arthritis (RA), and nearly three times as many women have the disease as men.

 What Is Rheumatoid Arthritis And What Causes It?

-Rheumatoid arthritis, also called RA, is an autoimmune, inflammatory disease that affects the joints.
+Rheumatoid arthritis, also called RA, is an autoimmune inflammatory disease affecting joints.
 While its causes are still unclear, RA occurs when the body’s immune system malfunctions and attacks the healthy tissues of the synovium, or lining of joints, by mistake.
-RA triggers inflammation that quickly flares and causes severe pain and swelling in your joints.
+RA triggers inflammation that quickly flares and causes severe joint pain and swelling.
 Joints can break down and become very difficult to bend or use.
 RA may affect other organs such as the eyes, lungs, heart, or skin.
-[1]

-The cause of RA is not yet fully understood, although doctors do know that an abnormal response of the immune system plays a leading role in the inflammation and joint damage that occurs.
-It is unknown as to why the immune system goes awry, however, there is scientific evidence that genes, hormones, and environmental factors are involved.
+The cause of RA is not yet fully understood, although doctors do know that an abnormal immune system response plays a leading role in the inflammation and joint damage that occurs.
+It is unknown as to why the immune system goes awry.
+However, scientific evidence shows that genes, hormones, and environmental factors are involved.

 A Link Between Rheumatoid Arthritis And Heart Disease